Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game2_clue_analysis.md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The clues are highly specific to the core elements of a mystery, using precise language like 'puzzle that needs to be solved', 'investigation and deduction', 'secrets and hidden knowledge', and 'seeking answers to a mystery'.
-They effectively avoid answer contamination and cover distinct angles of the genre.
+The clues are good, specific, and avoid answer words.
+They clearly point to 'Mystery'.
+No answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer